Degree-One Rational Cherednik Algebras for the Symmetric Group: Preliminaries

 \subsection{Strategy}

 As described and utilized in~\cite{FGK}, the process of determining the set of all Drinfeld orbifold algebra maps consists of two phases, and language from cohomology and deformation theory can be used to describe each phase.
-First, one finds all \standout{pre-Drinfeld orbifold algebra maps}, i.e., all $G$-invariant linear $2$-cochains satisfying the image condition~(\ref{PBWconditions-0}) and the mixed Jacobi identity~(\ref{PBWconditions-ii}).
-To find such maps supported on reflections in Section~\ref{InvSkewSymmBilMaps} we utilize a bijection between pre-Drinfeld orbifold algebra maps and a particular set of representatives of Hochschild cohomology classes (see Lemma~\ref{ineedaname}).
-But to find such maps supported only on the identity in Section~\ref{InvSkewSymmBilMaps} we present a simpler argument based on Lemma~\ref{eigenvectors} analyzing the eigenvector structure of images dependent on the group action on input vectors.
-In the second phase, outlined in Section~\ref{Lifting} with computational details given in Sections~\ref{InvLieBrackets} and~\ref{ObstructionDetails}, we determine for which pre-Drinfeld orbifold algebra maps $\kappa^L$ there exists a compatible $G$-invariant constant $2$-cochain $\kappa^C$ such that Properties~(\ref{PBWconditions-iii}) and (\ref{PBWconditions-iv}) hold.
-We say $\kappa^C$ \standout{clears the first obstruction} if Property~(\ref{PBWconditions-iii}) holds and \standout{clears the second obstruction} if Property~(\ref{PBWconditions-iv}) holds.
-If a $G$-invariant constant $2$-cochain $\kappa^C$ clears both obstructions, then we say $\kappa^L$ \standout{lifts} to the Drinfeld orbifold algebra map $\kappa=\kappa^L+\kappa^C$.
+First, one finds all \standout{pre-Drinfeld orbifold algebra maps}, i.e., all $G$-invariant linear $2$-cochains satisfying the image condition~\eqref{PBWconditions-0} and the mixed Jacobi identity~\eqref{PBWconditions-ii}.
+To~find such maps supported on transpositions (Proposition~\ref{prop:kapparefl}) we utilize a~bijec\-tion between pre-Drinfeld orbifold algebra maps and a particular set of representatives of~Hochschild cohomology classes (see Lemma~\ref{ineedaname}).
+But to find such maps supported only on~the identity (Proposition~\ref{prop:kappa1}) we present a simpler argument based on Lemma~\ref{eigenvectors} analyzing the eigenvector structure of~images dependent on the group action on input vectors.
+In the second phase (Sections~\ref{InvLieBrackets} and~\ref{Lifting}) we determine for which pre-Drinfeld orbifold algebra maps $\kappa^L$ there exists a compatible $G$-invariant constant $2$-cochain $\kappa^C$ such that properties~\eqref{PBWconditions-iii} and \eqref{PBWconditions-iv} hold.
+We~say $\kappa^C$ \standout{clears the first obstruction} if property~\eqref{PBWconditions-iii} holds and \standout{clears the second obstruction} if property~\eqref{PBWconditions-iv} holds.
+If~a $G$-invariant constant $2$-cochain $\kappa^C$ clears both obstructions, then we say $\kappa^L$ \standout{lifts} to the Drinfeld orbifold algebra map $\kappa=\kappa^L+\kappa^C$.